Prof. Pradeep Parameswaran

 Faculty belongs to broadly and loosing defined Schools.
 Each School provides a home base for faculty whose interests share some fundamental academic principles.
 Many faculty may have joint appointments in other schools.
 Degree Programmes are designed according to the job and career needs of students.
 A student in a given Degree Programme, say MTech (Green Energy), may be taught and guided by faculty from several Schools.
 Degree Programmes may be started and wound up based solely on job and student aspirations.
 Likewise, a Research Group is created as a focus for R&D towards some specific goal.
 The Group will draw on faculty and students from various schools and Degree Programmes.
 The Group may have technical and support staff on short-term contracts.
 Once the goal is achieved, the Group may be disbanded.
 Depending on its nature, a Group may be virtual with no dedicated physical space.
 A Group that needs space will get it on lease for a limited duration.

-Currently, 4-year B.Tech. programmes are offered in four branches, viz., Computer Science and Engineering, Electrical Engineering, Mechanical Engineering and Civil Engineering with approximately 40 students in each branch.
+Currently, 4-year B.Tech. programmes are offered in six branches, viz., Civil Engineering, Computer Science and Engineering, Electrical Engineering, Mechanical Engineering, Data Science and Engineering and Engineering Physics alongwith B.Tech – M.Tech Integrated Dual Degree in Bio-Engineering (5 –year programmes) with approximately 28-70 students in each branch.
 The curriculum, course structure and syllabi, and the fee structure were initially the same as those of the mentor IIT.
 From July 2010, they have evolved independently.
 The goal of the new curriculum is to train students to become design engineers capable of conceiving, designing and deploying innovative and cost-effective products and processes for widespread use in society.
 To this end, there is a strong emphasis on laboratory and project work from the first year onwards, to complement theory.

 Computer Science & Engineering trains students in programming, theoretical foundations, design of computer hardware and software, networks, artificial intelligence, databases, human-computer interfaces, etc. Electrical Engineering at IIT Mandi includes communications, electronics, VLSI, electric power systems, and electrical machinery.
 Besides core courses covering all these areas, students will be able to specialize via elective courses.